 - Learn more about Choosing Safer Activities from the Centers for Disease Control, and please continue observing the rules and conditions below.

 On the Trails

 - One-way directions are in place on multiple trails.
 Please check the conditions below for updates or download a temporary georeferenced trail map here.

 - Please keep your distance from the wildlife.

 - When visiting preserves, keep a safe distance from others as you walk, bike, or hike.

 - Warn other trail users of your presence and as you pass to allow proper distance, and step off trails to allow others to pass, keeping recommended distances at all times.
 Signal your presence with your voice, bell, or horn.

-- Preserve restrooms are closed until further notice.
-Bring your own hand sanitizer.
+- Preserve restrooms are open.
+Please bring your own hand sanitizer.

-- Printed maps will not be available at preserves.
+- Printed maps are not available at preserves.
 Please download a map from our website before you go or take a picture of the map at the kiosk before you go on the trails.

 If you want to beat the crowds, try visiting the preserves at these times: